rhokath/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    We learned about middleware and routing in Express.

 - [ ] Describe Middleware?

+    Functions that get the request and response objects and can operate on them and either return  the response for call the next middleware in the pipeline.

 - [ ] Describe a Resource?

+    A resource is an object witha type, associated data, relationships to other resources, and a set of methods that operation on it.
+In this project both products and actions are resources.

 - [ ] What can the API return to help clients know if a request was successful?

+    An API can return a status code in the 200s and a message.

 - [ ] How can we partition our application into sub-applications?

+    We can organize our appilication into routes using Express Router.
+How you want to organize the file structure is up to you.

 ## Project Setup